aCursedComrade/acursedcomrade.github.io/source/_posts/proc-enumeration.md

 - `/proc/<PID>/environ`
   - This is the **most important one** in my opinion.
 This holds the *initial* environment variables that was used to execute the process with.
 By initial, it means that if any changes happen to these variables during the process lifetime, it won't be reflected here.
-  - Often for production or in development, environment variables are used to hold configuration information and usually contain sensitive information like secret keys, authentication tokens, database credentials, etc.
+  - Often in production and in development, environment variables are used to hold configuration information and usually contain sensitive information like secret keys, authentication tokens, database credentials, etc.
-  - For example, we have our dummy variables we set up earlier dumped here (the newlines '\n' are replaces by null bytes '\0' here as well) (I have also truncated the output to get rid of the unnecessary variables of my ZSH config).
+  - For example, here we've dumped our dummy variables that we set up earlier (the newlines '\n' are replaces by null bytes '\0' here as well) (I have also truncated the output to remove any unnecessary variables from my ZSH config).

 ![Response of /proc/self/environ](../img/proc_environ.png)

 - `/proc/<PID>/cwd/`
   - This is a symbolic link that points to the **current working directory** of the process.
-Can sometimes be used as a shortcut in context of web app path.
+Can sometimes be used as a shortcut in the context of the web app path on the file system.

 ![Content of /proc/self/cwd/](../img/proc_cwd.png)